asmeurer/brown-water-python/docs/alternatives.rst

    >>> import re
    >>> FUNCTION = re.compile(r'def ')

-then use the ``finditer`` method to find all instances and print their line numbers.
+Then using regular expression matching, find all lines that match and print their line numbers.

 .. doctest::